Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 The Bottom Line

-The data from our 200-firm audit makes one thing abundantly clear: the Victorian accounting sector has a massive digital visibility gap.
-With 95% of firms running inactive Google Business Profiles, zero firms discoverable through AI search, 64% lacking basic lead capture, and 68% with negligible online reviews, the opportunity for proactive firms is significant.
+The data from our 2,344-firm audit makes one thing abundantly clear: the Victorian accounting sector has a massive digital visibility gap.
+With 20 per cent of firms having no website, zero firms discoverable through AI search, the majority lacking basic lead capture, and 70 per cent with fewer than 10 reviews, the opportunity for proactive firms is significant.

 Search marketing for accountants is not optional in 2026.
 It is the primary mechanism through which new clients discover, evaluate, and engage professional services.
 The firms that invest now, while competitors remain dormant, will build market positions that become increasingly difficult to challenge.